-Known for setting the projects’ artistic tone, the art director adds life to various designing elements by expressing their ideas to other designers and coordinating the work with other creative departments.
-They oversee and manage the work done by the subordinates to create the final design output.
-They contain the project through production, editing, and delivering the final project along with all these duties.
+Known for setting the projects’ artistic tone, the art director adds life to various design elements by expressing their ideas to other designers and coordinating work with other creative departments.

 Some of their most common duties include:

-Determining the resources to be utilized, such as photographs, artworks, and other design elements.
+Determining resources to be utilized, such as photographs, artwork and other design elements.

-Understanding marketing initiatives, strategic positionings, and target audience.
+Understanding marketing initiatives, strategic positioning and target audiences.

-Communicating with the clients and presenting the designs for their approval
+Communicating with clients and presenting designs for their approval.

-Developing detailed budget plans and schedules for meetups, along with monitoring expenses and implementing decisions for cost-cutting.
+Developing detailed budget plans and schedules for meetups, monitoring expense poses and implementing decisions for cost-cutting.